Plant Sterol Accumulation Potential

 The "I eat plant sterols to lower cholesterol" move is a net win for most carriers and a net liability for a few.
 Which side of the ABCG5/ABCG8 variant pattern you’re on changes whether sterol-fortified products are useful tools or quiet contributors to the cardiovascular profile you’re trying to improve.

 Plant Sterol Accumulation Potential is one specific finding in this system.
-Your Genomic Lifestyle Optimization Report shows where your variants place you on the metabolism and digestion spectrum — and what you can do about it.
+Your Genomic Lifestyle Optimization Report shows where your variants place you on the metabolism and digestion spectrum — and what you can do about it: it renders as a dark card with a color marker calibrated to your variants, opening with the gene mechanism and closing with a practical, mechanism-led recommendation.

 Want to see what a real Mosaic dark card looks like?
 Walk through a sample report →